MatthiasValvekens/certomancer/docs/config.md

 Attribute plugins for use with `smart-value` can be defined by extending `AttributePlugin` and registering the subclass in the relevant attribute plugin registry.
 When `multivalued` is `True`, the plugin will be invoked once for every set of parameters.
+The default set of `AttributePlugin` subclasses is listed further down.

 ### Extension plugins available by default